 How many young people can take part?
 A group of up to 35.

 Which play do we explore?
-A Midsummer Night’s Dream
+A Midsummer Night’s Dream, Romeo and Juliet, Macbeth or The Tempest.

 What happens?

-• Our facilitators equip your young people with the tools to devise their own unique outdoor, site-specific performance sharing of A Midsummer Night’s Dream.
+• Our facilitators equip your young people with the tools to devise their own unique, site-specific performance utilising spaces within your school setting.

-• Over two days students will: Learn the story and build understanding of the plot through play.
+• Over two days students will learn the story and build understanding of the plot through play, getting to know Shakespeare’s characters and bringing them to life.

 • Students will get the chance to fully immerse themselves in the world of the play, promoting a deeper understanding of the key characters, plot and themes.